intelowlproject/IntelOwl/docs/source/Contribute.md

 All the frontend tests must be run from the folder `frontend`.
-The tests can contain log messages, you can suppress then with the environment variable `SUPPRESS_JEST_LOG=True`.
+The tests can contain log messages.
+You can suppress then with the environment variable `SUPPRESS_JEST_LOG=True`.

 ##### Run all tests